Problem

 Explanation: A total of 7 groups are possible, and the power of each group will be 1.
 Therefore, the sum of the powers of all groups is 7.

 For each non-empty subset, the power is (max^2) * min.
-To avoid brute force, sort the array and use prefix sums.
-For each number as the maximum, count all subsets where it is the max, and use prefix sums to efficiently sum the min contributions.
+To avoid brute force, sort the array nums and use prefix sums.
+Treat each element x as the maximum, and count all subsets where x is the max; use a running prefix to accumulate contributions from smaller elements efficiently and update ans modulo MOD.

 1